Image

 Information for schools and kura

-Schools and kura wanting to be a host school for the 2026 SOTP intake should contact their partner ITE provider to express their interest.
+Schools and kura wanting to be a host school should contact their partner ITE provider to express their interest.

 Schools and kura who do not have a partner ITE provider can refer to the list of providers available on the Teaching Council of Aotearoa New Zealand website.
-We encourage schools and kura to get in touch directly with ITE providers whose programme is best suited to their needs.
+We encourage schools and kura to contact ITE providers with programmes best suited to their needs.

 Information for ITE providers

-To be considered for the 2026 SOTP, ITE providers should be able to establish that they have an approved 1-year graduate or post-graduate ITE programme that:
+To be eligible for SOTP funding, ITE providers must deliver an approved 1-year graduate or postgraduate ITE programme that:

 • will lead to teacher registration